Divorce & Separation

 What is involved in the divorce process?

-- Six weeks and one day following the pronouncement of Decree Nisi, the Petitioner can apply for the final decree of divorce, the Decree Absolute.
-The parties will not formally be divorced until the Decree Absolute is pronounced.
+- Six weeks and one day following the pronouncement of the “Conditional Order”, the applicants can jointly apply for the “Final Order” to end the marriage and the parties will be formally divorced.

 How long does a divorce take?